ps4star/FSE/ref.md

 ```
 Hello, I am a string (look ma, no quotes).
 ```
 In any case where a string is being used as a function argument, it can not contain the character " ".
 Instead, the signifier "&sp" can be used.
 These scenarios are generally rare, however, as function arguments are almost always label names or item or pokemon names.
+Also, you can use const (see section 3) to automatically convert spaces to this signifier, and then reference said const as a function argument to avoid having to write out every "&sp".
 Example:
 ```
-Hello,&spI&spam&spa&spstring&sp(look&spma,&spno&spquotes).
+const @lookMa Hello, I am a string (look ma, no quotes).

+fcall function_that_takes_a_string @lookMa ; passes multi-space string as function argument
 ```
 Special characters require an extra escape character before them to work properly.
 This means \\\\n rather than simply \n.